Participating Sculptors

 In each piece, it is very important for him to focus on the smallest of details; placement of a hand; strands of hair blowing in the wind; eye contact between the subjects; to the tiniest, delicate fingernails.
 “It is what makes a complete sculpture.”

 In 2003, he and his family moved to Colorado for the opportunity to work in the medium he enjoys most – bronze.
-Since the move, he has exhibited in nationally recognized shows and placed over 15 sculptures in public collections
+Since the move, he has exhibited in nationally recognized shows and placed many sculptures in public collections throughout the southeast.

 Tucker Bailey